a-h-a-m/todo-app/README.md

 npm install
 ```

-4. Create '.env.local' file
+4. Create `.env.local` file
-   Add new file in the 'todo-app' directory
+   Add new file in the `todo-app` directory
-   Rename the file to '.env.local'
+   Rename the file to `.env.local`

 5. Add local MySQL database config (you can use xampp)
-   Copy this to '.env.local' file
+   Copy this to .env.local file

     ```bash
     MYSQL_HOST=localhost